List of television series canceled before airing an episode: B

 An American situational comedy starring William Bendix and Martha Raye that was scheduled to air on CBS, but was not aired due to the purported shaky health of Bendix.
-This action resulted in a lawsuit from Bendix for $2.658 million in May with the actor stating that the decision hurt his career and further that he was in excellent health and could perform all of the requirements of the agreement.
-The case was settled out of court for an undisclosed amount and Bendix subsequently died on December 14, 1964, from complications of stomach cancer and pneumonia.
+This action resulted in a lawsuit from Bendix for $2.658 million in May with the actor stating that the decision hurt his career, he was in excellent health, and he could perform all of the requirements of the agreement.
+The case was settled out of court for an undisclosed amount.
+Bendix subsequently died on 14 December 1964 from complications of stomach cancer and pneumonia.